Olex-Engineering/angular-nodejs-socketio_chat/README.md

-# Client
+#  Chat with rooms with such tech stack - Angular, Express, Websocket

-Challenge from team lead, build chat in 2days;
+## Project challenge from the team lead (developed as quickly as possible)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.